 The quality of the studies was assessed based on three domains deemed to be relevant to the purpose of the current review: study design, data collection/methodology, analysis/interpretation of the results.
-This quality assessment tool has been used in previous systematic reviews on mental health and infectious disease outbreaks (Brooks et al., 2015; Brooks, Dunn, Amlôt, Rubin, & Greenberg, 2018).
+This quality assessment tool has been used in previous systematic reviews on mental health and infectious disease outbreaks (Brooks et al., 2015, 2018).

-2.3 Data extraction
+Data extraction

-Using excel spreadsheets, the following data was extracted author, title, date of publication, year of publication, country, participant type, study design, sample size, aims, outcome measures, quantitative results, qualitative key findings.
+Using excel spreadsheets, the following data were extracted-author, title, date of publication, year of publication, country, participant type, study design, sample size, aims, outcome measures, quantitative results, qualitative key findings.
 Form A (see Appendix 2) was used to extract the data from the studies.
-This was conducted by HZ, OK, TGO, HM, RS and rated by a second coder (CK).
+This was conducted by HZ, OK, TGO, HM, RS, and rated by a second coder (CK).